Jiisala/Tira-labra-2022/Documentation/Manual.md

  14. Output to console = If set to 0 the program wont print out the created map to console, any other value will get interpreted as `True`.
  15. Output to file = If set to 0 the program wont output the created map to a file, any other value will get interpreted as `True`.
 The current settings will get exported to the file with the map.
  16. Path to file = Path to the output file, needs to be given as a relative path to the /src folder.
-The program wont enforce correct path to be given, but invalid path will cause the map creation to fail, if 15. is set as `True`.
+The program won't enforce correct path to be given, but invalid path will cause the map creation to fail, if 15. is set as `True`.
  17. Filename: Name of the file created, defaults to current date and the extension .txt

 ## Miscellaneous notes